A Prayer for the Strength We Need to be Joyful

 “Be joyful always.”
 1 Thessalonians 5:16 (GLT)

-The misconception of Biblical joy is that it feels like happiness.
-Even though “always” encompasses happy times and feelings of bliss, true Christian joy can endure through extreme hardship and pain.
+Often, we think that Biblical joy should feel like happiness.
+However, even though “always” encompasses happy times and feelings of bliss, true Christian joy can endure through extreme hardship and pain.
 Happy feelings aren’t a requirement to be “cheerful no matter what,” as the Message paraphrase of 1 Thessalonians 5:16 reads.

 “Be full of joy all of the time,” the New Life Version translates.
 “Always be joyful,” reads the New Living Translation.
 “Celebrate always,” the VOICE paraphrases, and“Rejoice always,” the New International Version states.
 Joy is an emotion of great delight.
 Praise expresses approval.
 Worship regards something as sacred.
 Celebration makes something known! (dictionary.com) Where do we find the strength to rejoice in the middle of trials, frustrations, and heartbreak …sickness, death, and despair …loneliness, fatigue, and unfairness?
 The NIV Cultural Backgrounds Study Bible states that “rejoicing might be associated with praise.”

 The strength we need is in Christ.
 Paul wrote,“I can do all this through Him who gives me strength.”
 (Philippians 4:13 NIV) Paul knew what it meant to suffer.
 We can look back a verse and listen to a heart that had been war-torn through a live in service to His Savior.
 “I know what it is to be in need,” he said, “and I know what it is to have plenty.
 I have learned the secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want.”
 (Phil 4:12 NIV)